No Tags Found!

 From United Kingdom

 I believe that in line Functional Head or Reporting Manager of Sh.
 Vivek Verma, Senior Project Manager, utterly failed to assume his responsibilities thus failed to execute his/her duties.
-Further, I am forced to conclude that, HR Department of M/s Millennium Software Technologies Limited [MSTL] is nothing more than a "Rubber Stamp".
-There is no grievance redressal policy/ framework/ system in place.
-HR Department of M/s Millennium Software Technologies Limited [MSTL] has forgot its essential role as friend, philosopher and guide of organization.
+Further, I am forced to conclude that the HR Department of M/s Millennium Software Technologies Limited [MSTL] is nothing more than a "Rubber Stamp".
+There is no grievance redressal policy/framework/system in place.
+The HR Department of M/s Millennium Software Technologies Limited [MSTL] has forgotten its essential role as a friend, philosopher, and guide of the organization.

-I suggest to HR Department of M/s Millennium Software Technologies Limited [MSTL] to do a cultural audit in the organization, identify the issues and make themselves ready for change.
-Of course, start with HR Department.
+I suggest to the HR Department of M/s Millennium Software Technologies Limited [MSTL] to conduct a cultural audit in the organization, identify the issues, and prepare for change.
+Of course, start with the HR Department.

 From India, New Delhi